r-link/drosera/README.md

     ## 5 capensis   rubra          28.60          1.00        15.80        2.80
     ## 6 capensis   rubra          32.85          1.50        24.65        4.40

+## Examples for visualizations with corrmorant

 The dataset shows strong correlations between the different variables, and pronounced inter- and intraspecific differences.
-Here’s an illustration based on the [`corrmorant`](https://github.com/r-link/corrmorant) package.
+Here’s a basic illustration based on the [`corrmorant`](https://github.com/r-link/corrmorant) package.